equancy/datalake-framework/README.md

 Storage objects can be manipulated with an implementation of `AbstractStorage`.

-> Currently AWS and GCP are supported
+> Currently AWS, Azure and GCP are supported

 ```python
 from datalake.provider.aws import Storage